-After Democrats Seize Power In Virginia, Gov. Northam Sets His Sights On Gun Control
+After Democrats Seize Power In Virginia, Gov. Northam Focuses On Gun Control

-After Democrats Seize Power In Virginia, Gov. Northam Sets His Sights On Gun Control
+After Democrats Seize Power In Virginia, Gov. Northam Focuses On Gun Control

 Democratic Gov. Ralph Northam vows it's "a new day and a new landscape" in Virginia.
 He says when Democrats take over the state legislature for the first time in a generation at the start of the new year, passing gun violence prevention laws will be a top priority.